On exploring the potential of quantum auto-encoder for learning quantum systems: Background

 \subsection{Classical auto-encoder}

-Auto-encoder (AE) is a nearly lossless-compression technique in the context of machine learning and has been broadly applied to information retrieval \cite{salakhutdinov2009semantic}, anomaly detection \cite{zhou2017anomaly}, and image processing \cite{vincent2008extracting}.
+Auto-encoder (AE) is a technique in the context of machine learning to learn efficient codings of unlabeled data and has been broadly applied to clustering \cite{guo2019adaptive}, spatio-temporal data mining \cite{wang2020deep}, information retrieval \cite{salakhutdinov2009semantic}, anomaly detection \cite{zhou2017anomaly}, and image processing \cite{vincent2008extracting}.
 Intuitively, AE completes the data compression by mapping the given input from a high-dimensional space to a low-dimensional space in the sense that the input can be recovered from this dimension-reduced point.
-As shown in Figure \ref{fig:QAE}, two basic elements of AE are the encoder $f(\cdot)$ and the decoder $g(\cdot)$, which are realized by neural networks \cite{goodfellow2016deep}.
+As shown in the upper left panel of Figure \ref{fig:QAE}, two basic elements of AE are the encoder $f(\cdot)$ and the decoder $g(\cdot)$, which are realized by neural networks \cite{goodfellow2016deep}.
 Suppose that the given dataset is $X\in\mathbb{R}^{m\times n}$ whose $i$-th column $\bm{x}_i\in \mathbb{R}^m$ represents the $i$-th data point.
 The encoder $f:\mathbb{R}^m\rightarrow \mathbb{R}^k$ with $k\ll m$ compresses each data point into a $k$-dimensional space $f(\bm{x}_i)$, while the decoder $g:\mathbb{R}^k \rightarrow \mathbb{R}^m$ maps the latent representation $f(\bm{x}_i)$ to the reconstructed data $\hat{\bm{x}}_i=g(f(\bm{x}_i))$ \cite{goodfellow2016deep}.
-The optimization of AE amounts to minimizing the reconstruction error between the dataset $X$ and its reconstruction $\hat{X}$ whose $i$-th column is $\hat{\bm{x}}_i$.
+The optimization of AE amounts to minimizing the reconstruction error between $X$ and its reconstruction $\hat{X}$ whose $i$-th column is $\hat{\bm{x}}_i$.